jackbdr/Pacman-/README.md

     new Lion(153, 225)
   ]
 ```
-Before focusing the the lions' movement I will quickly explain what happens when the player eats a sandwich as this will better explain why the lions' movement function is split into an "else if".
+Before focusing on the lions' movement I will quickly explain what happens when the player eats a sandwich as this will better explain why the lions' movement function is split into an "else if".
 When a sandwich is eaten, "lionRun" on all lions is set to true:
 ```ruby
     if (sqs[zoomanCurrent].classList.contains(zoomanClass && sandwichClass)) {
       sqs[zoomanCurrent].classList.remove(sandwichClass)